- The C-suite makes time to read thought leadership

 Strategy trumps tech.
 If you want to provide value to C-suite decision-makers through your content, you need to make sure it’s addressing the nitty gritty of their business challenges,

 In short: always bring it back to the specific business problem.

 3 reasons why your B2B thought leadership content fails

 But it goes without saying senior executives aren’t looking for more and more B2B content.
 They’re looking for valuable B2B content.

 In fact, the Longitude research highlights several thought leadership no-nos that will damage your efforts to build respect and authority with C-suite audiences.
 Here they are:

 - Producing poor quality content.
 Almost 40 percent of executives said a lack of credible supporting research is the most common reason why thought leadership fails.

 - Being bland and boring.
 Thirty-six percent of executives highlighted bland content as the second main reason for thought leadership failure.
 This emphasizes the need for CMOs, content marketers and others driving company-wide content efforts to consistently test and apply visual storytelling techniques.

 - Failing to close the loop.
 The C-suite want actionable information.
 Thirty-four percent of executives said a lack of practical advice also dooms thought leadership to fail.

-My takeaway on these red flags?
+The takeaway on these red flags?
 At their core, they are all about quality.
-If you’re not committing to producing quality, credible content in the B2B space, you may be damaging your credibility instead of building it.
+If you’re not committing to producing trustworthy content, you may be damaging the brand instead of building it.